Discover 10 Secrets to Booking Last-Minute Flight Deals

 Book at the Very Last Minute

 Lastly, if you can wait to book until the very last minute, there is a slight possibility you may snag a flight deal.
-These last-minute flights are typically the most expensive because seats are sold, and, therefore, it is unlikely to score a deal.
-However, it is possible that a fare may drop within 24 hours to sell more seats.
+These last-minute flights are typically the most expensive because seats are sold, so it is unlikely to score a deal.
+However, a fare may drop within 24 hours to sell more seats.

-Wait it out until 24 hours before you want to travel and if a fare drops, book it!
+Wait until 24 hours before you want to travel, and if a fare drops, book it!
 Fares sometimes fall, and you may get lucky.